POMELO PAY: MERCHANT TERMS AND CONDITIONS

 For each Refund requested by a Customer, there will be no additional charge to process the Refund, but the fee charged by Pomelo is non-refundable.

-If there is a Dispute an automatic charge of £25 is payable by you, but if the outcome is favourable to you, this will be refunded.
+If there is a Dispute an automatic charge of £25 is payable by you.
 Disputes can take up to 180 days to resolve.